Clarks Logan City Bus Service: History

 Clark's Bus Service was formed in 1976 when couple Yvonne and Reg Clark started a local school bus service in Logan City.
 In 1987, Clark's Bus Service purchased Greenline Bus Service in an effort to expand services to Brisbane City.
 In September 1995, Rochedale Bus Service was purchased.
 In 2003, it was rebranded as Clarks Logan City Bus Service.

 Fleet

 As of May 2021, the fleet consists of 127 highly standardised vehicles.
 These consist mostly of the Volvo B12BLE chassis mounted with a VST body manufactured by Bustech.

 In July 2017, Clarks Logan City Bus Service launched the new 567 route, servicing between the suburbs of Holmview and Beenleigh.
 This route was served by the first operational Hino Poncho outside Japan, but has since been replaced with standard operational buses due to the popularity of the route exceeding the capacity of the Poncho.
-It now operates on the less frequent 582 route.
+It then formerly operated on the less frequent 582 route.

+The 582 route was retired in early 2026 and replaced with route 580 which extends to Logan Hospital via Griffith University's Logan Campus[10].